-If the grievance/appeal is not settled under Step 1 and it concerns:
+A Step 1 Decision may be appealed to Step 2 if it concerns:

-- a. an interpretation or an application of this Memorandum of Understanding (other than Article IV, Section 5); - b. a substandard performance evaluation; - c. a deferral or denial of a merit increase, or a dispute about the number of steps granted; - d. a written reprimand; or - e. a probationary release alleging discrimination; it may be appealed in writing to the Chief Human Resources Officer within seven (7) calendar days after receipt of the written decision from Step 1.
-Appeal of a suspension and/or a reduction ordered by a Department Head or his or her designated representative may be submitted in writing at Step 2 within ten (10) calendar days after receipt of the notice of suspension and/or reduction.
+- a. an interpretation or an application of this Memorandum of Understanding (other than Article IV, Section 5); - b. a substandard performance evaluation; - c. a deferral or denial of a merit increase; - d. a written reprimand; or - e. a probationary release or failure alleging discrimination.

+A Step 1 Decision may be appealed in writing to the Chief Human Resources Officer within fourteen (14) calendar days after receipt of the written decision from Step 1 grievance.

+Appeal of a suspension and/or a reduction ordered by a Department Head or his or her designated representative, or a probationary release/failure alleging discrimination, may be submitted in writing at Step 2 within fourteen (14) calendar days after receipt of the notice of suspension and/or reduction, or release from probation.

 Within fourteen (14) calendar days after receipt of the written grievance/appeal, the Chief Human Resources Officer or his or her designee shall meet with the grievant/appellant.
-Within fourteen (14) calendar days thereafter, a written decision shall be given to the The decision of the Chief Human grievant/appellant.
-Resources Officer in B., C. and D., above, shall be final and binding and shall not be referable to arbitration.
+Within fourteen (14) calendar days thereafter, a written decision shall be given to the grievant/appellant.
+The decision of the Chief Human

+Resources Officer in items b., c., and d. above, shall be final and binding and shall not be referable to arbitration.